 Having hard conversations is uncomfortable.
 You might not know the most and don’t want other people to criticize you.
-Maybe it just isn’t something you think about so it doesn’t come up.
+Maybe it just isn’t something you think about, so it doesn’t come up.
 Reflect on why these conversations might not be happening in your life.
 If it’s because you don’t feel educated, are you willing to learn more?
 If it’s something you don’t think about, do you think you should be?
 Understanding why these conversations aren’t happening can help you see where you might have shortcomings.

 Not to say that talking isn’t needed as well – it is necessary to engage in conversations.
 But are you really listening?
 Do you give space for other people to center their voices?
-It can be in simple ways too, in a group start considering who is being talked over and why that might be.
+It can be in simple ways, too.
+In a group, start considering who is being talked over and why that might be.
 Think about who holds more power in a situation.
 You might not need to insert your thoughts in every conversation.

 When you see something happen, do you think that it was deserved?
-Do you think that if they acted differently this might not happen?
-A common example is when women are harassed or assaulted, and people say they should have been safer.
+Do you think that if they acted differently, this might not happen?
+A typical example is when women are harassed or assaulted, and people say they should have been safer.
 If they were acting vigilantly, this would not have happened to them.
-We see it when people say that Black folks should have complied with the police, or say that someone that’s being abused should have reported it.
+We see it when people say that Black folks should have complied with the police or say that someone being abused should have reported it.
 If this kind of thing is your first reaction, take a minute to think about what you’re actually saying.
 Telling victims to change their behaviours means that the perpetrator shouldn’t be expected to change.
 We accept a society that should not be accepted.
 Your initial reaction may be conditioned in you, but be critical of your response.